Purchase Price Variance

 A positive variance means that actual costs have increased, and a negative variance means that actual costs have declined.

-The standard price is the price that your engineers believe the company should pay for an item, given a certain quality level, purchasing quantity, and speed of delivery.
+The standard price is the price that engineers believe the company should pay for an item, given a certain quality level, purchasing quantity, and speed of delivery.
 Thus, the variance is really based on a standard price that was the collective opinion of several employees based on a number of assumptions that may no longer match a company's current purchasing situation.
+The result can be excessively high or low variances that are really caused by incorrect assumptions.

 There are a number of possible causes of a purchase price variance.
 For example: